niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-10-07-survey-attention-model-2.md

 ![DRAW](/images/attention-5-1.png)

 Therefore, they propose this model, DRAW.
 Its name is not simply following the drawing procedure, but a short of *Deep Recurrent Attentive Writer*.
 For recurrent, they are saying that this is a gradual learning network; for attentive, they are saying the attention mechanism from the very beginning.
 Also, I could not help even recommending their demo video along with this paper.
-From [their video](https://www.youtube.com/watch?v=Zt-7MI9eKEo), we can how DRAW is drawing/writing every digit stroke by stroke.
+From [their video](https://www.youtube.com/watch?v=Zt-7MI9eKEo), we can see how DRAW is drawing/writing every digit stroke by stroke.

 ![Draw digits stroke by stroke](/images/attention-5-2.png)

 ---------------------------------------